Formalizing contextuality in sequential scenarios: Operational considerations and HVM restrictions

 \section{Operational considerations and HVM restrictions}

-Unrestricted HVMs can reproduce any theory, however there are some properties that we observe in experiments or that we believe to hold true and which constrains the behaviour of HVMs.
-The most seminal example is Bell theorem, where local causality~\cite{bell1964Einstein,norsen2011John} is assumed to hold for any theory, thus it restricts the choice of HVMs to the ones respecting local causality.
-We can also operationally check it by doing the Bell experiment, and look at the resulting probability table, if however it is not respected then we can infer that local causality does not hold.
+Section~\ref{ssec:Quantum-example-HVM} shows that a NBTS HVM can indeed reproduce all the effects of quantum theory.
+Even so, one might consider restricted HVMs, that aligns with some additional physical principles.
+In the case of the Bell theorem, we also impose any HVM to respect the locality condition, showing that nature is non-local.
+Similarly, here we can go further than NBTS, and force more constraints upon the HVM.

-On the other hand, one can induce HVMs restrictions from operational considerations, similarly to what Spekkens proposed for his notion of contextuality~\cite{spekkens2005Contextuality}.
-In this case we assume that two preparations are equivalent if no measurement can distinguish them.
-Hence, if one makes an experiment with a tomographically complete set of measurements, and observe no difference in the statistics of two preparations, then we say the preparations are equivalent.
-As a result we can reflect this restriction on the HVM, by requiring the preparation functions to be the same.
+Of course, imposing supplementary constraints must be motivated from some considerations and here we will study operational considerations.
+An operational notion is a notion that we can observe directly, something tied to experimental results, and as theory independent as possible\footnote{Note that any operational theory is still necessarily theory-laden due to the Duhem-Quine thesis~\cite{spekkens2025QuantumFoundations}.}.
+An example of an operational approach is the one Spekkens proposed for his notion of contextuality~\cite{spekkens2005ContextualityPreparationsTransformations} where two preparations are equivalent if no measurement can distinguish them.
+This means that any experiment with a tomographically complete set of measurements should observe no difference in the statistics of these two equivalent preparations.
+This operational fact is then reflected on the HVM, by restricting the preparation functions to be equal for all hidden variable, therein called \textit{preparation non-contextuality}.

-In this section, we introduce three HVM restrictions: outcome determinism, no-disturbance and outcome independence, and we will relate them to operational considerations when we can.
-We relate these to non-contextuality in Section~\ref{sec:non-contextuality}.
+In this section, we introduce three HVM restrictions: outcome determinism, no-disturbance and outcome independence.
+We will also relate them to experimental considerations, to show how they can be operationally defined.
+Together, some of these restrictions are related to non-contextuality, as detailed in Section~\ref{sec:non-contextuality}.

-In an HVM, an instrument $A$ will be characterized by its response function $\xi_A$ and its transfer function $\Gamma_A$ as defined in section~\ref{sec:operation-theory}.
+The behaviour of an instrument $A$ in a HVM will be described by its response function $\xi_{A}$ and its transfer function $\Gamma_{A}$ as described by Section~\ref{sec:operation-theory}.